Allied Health Science

 Outcomes

-3. Apply critical thinking skills to develop solutions for healthcare system issues and challenges.
+- Students will apply critical thinking skills to explore solutions for healthcare scenarios

 Career Outlook